caleqw2/Scale-Finder/DEVELOPMENT.md

 4/30 - Project now has an audio playback feature where it plays the scale on a triangle wave.
 Sounds a little crude but probably adequate for this purpose.
 Also cleaned up UI and code in general.

+5/3 - Wrote README.md and finished cleaning up code.
+Project is ready to submit.